Wake Up Dead Man: Writing

+Influences

+Johnson said his key influences were works of Edgar Allan Poe and John Dickson Carr, as well as elements of works of Agatha Christie, especially her novel And Then There Were None (1939).
+Carr's The Hollow Man (1935) is repeatedly referenced within the film.
+The flashback scenes depicting Grace Wicks destroying the church were influenced by Francis Ford Coppola's Bram Stoker's Dracula (1992).
+Johnson also drew from his own religious upbringing in Evangelicalism, with the atheist Blanc reflecting his feelings on organized religion.
+However, he chose to have the film focus on Catholicism for aesthetic reasons, saying the churches he grew up in "kind of looked like Pottery Barns" and would therefore serve as a poor visual basis for the film.

 Casting

-Daniel Craig was expected to reprise his role early in development; he acknowledged interest in returning early on during the project's development.
+Daniel Craig acknowledged interest in returning to the role early on during the project's development.
 Craig was paid $100 million for his involvement in the two Knives Out sequels.
-In May 2024, Josh O'Connor, Cailee Spaeny, Andrew Scott, Kerry Washington, Glenn Close, Jeremy Renner, Mila Kunis, and Daryl McCormack, joined the main cast; Renner's likeness had previously been used in Glass Onion, although he had not been featured otherwise.
-The role marks Renner's first major feature film production since his near-fatal snowplow accident in January 2023.
+In May 2024, Josh O'Connor, Cailee Spaeny, Andrew Scott, Kerry Washington, Glenn Close, Jeremy Renner, Mila Kunis, and Daryl McCormack joined the main cast.
+Renner's likeness had previously been used in Glass Onion, although he had not been featured otherwise.
 The following month, Josh Brolin and Thomas Haden Church joined the cast.

+The end credits of the film feature a series of portraits of the main characters, for which the cast posed in costume for English painter Isabella Watling.